dyno-might/dyno-might.github.io/_posts/2021-10-04-alcohol-trial.md

 At the same time, they decided that they could get rid of the appearance of soliciting by getting an external researcher to make the case.
 They settled on...
 Kenneth Mukamal.
 (Here BI appears to refer to Beth Israel, a medical center affiliated with Harvard where Mukamal holds an appointment.)

 The record is silent on exactly *why* they chose Mukamal.
-My guess is that it's partly because of Mukamal's pro-alcohol research record, and partly because it helped to overcome some wierd inscrutable issues regarding collaborations between Harvard and Beth Israel.
+My guess is that it's partly because of Mukamal's pro-alcohol research record, and partly because it helped to overcome some weird inscrutable issues regarding collaborations between Harvard and Beth Israel.

 ![image-20210901172140639](/img/alcohol-trial/image-20210901172140639.png)